Techcable/cargo-outdir/README.md

 If multiple packages have the same name, then a version will be added.
 More precisely, the json keys will be the minimal `cargo pkgid` needed to disambiguate them.
 This is actually [somewhat difficult to do](./src/spec.rs).

+## License
+Licensed under either the Apache 2.0 License or MIT License at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.